eckardm/work-stuff/digital-processing/arrangement.md

 ## Description and Arrangement to ArchivesSpace

-The Bentley Historical Library makes use of ArchivesSpace, an open source archives information management application, to create and manage **Resources**, whcih allow an archivist to record information about the intellectual and physcial characteristics of archival materials, as well as contextual information about creators and topics.
-The **ArchivesSpace** pane in the **Appraisal** tab in Archivematica pull data from **Resources** in our instance of ArchivesSpace in order to facilitae archival description and arrangement for digital content.
+The Bentley Historical Library makes use of ArchivesSpace, an open source archives information management application, to create and manage **Resources**, which allow an archivist to record information about the intellectual and physcial characteristics of archival materials, as well as contextual information about creators and topics.
+The **ArchivesSpace** pane in the Appraisal tab in Archivematica pull and pushes data to and from **Resources** in our instance of ArchivesSpace in order to facilitae archival description and arrangement for digital content.

 This procedure provides you with an opportunity to gain full intellectual control of the content so that it can be meaningfully described in an ArchivesSpace **Resource** and packaged in a manner that will facilitate its long-term preservation, management and access.
 Take time to review files during appraisal!
 Familiarity with the content is essential for the production of rich metadata and informative **Resources**; it is therefore recommended that you: